METRIX IAP

 Strategic Reasoning

 — most efficient line in account.
 Dramatically under-deployed.
 Confirmed micro-signal.
-Needs expansion at APEX-C01 creative quality.
+Needs expansion at DC02 creative quality.
 Rotating variable: copy text only.
-Creative stays identical to APEX-C01.
+Creative stays identical to DC02.

 Rotating Variable